Danish language: Numerals

-The numerals are formed on the basis of a vigesimal system with various rules.
+Certain numerals are formed on the basis of a vigesimal system with various rules.
 In the word forms of numbers above 20, the units are stated before the tens, so 21 is rendered enogtyve, literally "one and twenty".

 The numeral halvanden means 1 1/2 (literally "half second", implying "one plus half of the second one").
-The numerals halvtredje (2 1/2), halvfjerde (3 1/2) and halvfemte (4 1/2) are obsolete, but still implicitly used in the vigesimal system described below.
+The analogous numerals halvtredje (2 1/2), halvfjerde (3 1/2) and halvfemte (4 1/2) are obsolete, but are still implicitly used in the vigesimal system described below.
 Similarly, the temporal designation (klokken) halv tre, literally "half three (o'clock)", is half past two.